parku8it/TheMossProject/README.md

 # Current progress
 !!!
 Worth noting, The windows driver module is mostly AI generated.
 I will make sure the implementation is functional as intended, but I cannot guarantee there wont be bugs.

-Functional on linux, being ported to linux for the time being.
+Functional on linux, being ported to windows for the time being.
 Have a partially working windows implementation, I estimate the windows shipping wil be done in a day.

 When both these are done, the project will officially be released to the public, with precompoled binaries in releases.